hatedabamboo/notes.hatedabamboo.me/docs/posts/bash-aliases.md

 slug: bash-aliases
 tags:
   - bash
+title: Bash aliases and why I love them
 ---
-# Bash aliases and why I love them

 I love bash.
 A tool as trivial as command line interface (CLI, or just console) holds so many secrets, that even after 9 years of experience I still sometime find something wonderful.
 But today I want to talk a bit about one of my